lima-limon-inc/Tournament-Generator/README.md

 # Tournament generator

 ## Introduction
-This program is used to determine which item you like best among a list items; generating a [Round-robin tournament](https://en.wikipedia.org/wiki/Round-robin_tournament).
+This program is used to determine which item you like best among a list of items; generating a [Round-robin tournament](https://en.wikipedia.org/wiki/Round-robin_tournament).
 Like so:

 ![Round-robin](https://upload.wikimedia.org/wikipedia/commons/b/b7/Round-robin_tournament_10teams_en.png)